coopersimon/oxide-7/README.md

 * Super Metroid (Looks good.
 Audio sounds good.)
 * Link to the Past (Graphics seems ok.
 Audio sounds good.)
 * Final Fantasy 2 (IV) (There is some sort of corrupted overlay (I think BG3 in Mode 1).
 Otherwise video looks fine.
 Audio sounds good.)
-* Final Fantasy 3 (VI) (Title looks ok, reads out of bounds after.
-If this is ignored then the first "scene" doesn't show as memory reads are too slow.
-Then they look _mostly_ ok.
-Audio is ok, but some serious ringing artifacts.)
+* Final Fantasy 3 (VI) (Title looks ok, reads out of bounds after (I think this is a bug in the game).
+Sprite pattern mem has lots of artifacts where it should be empty.
+Audio is mostly ok, but some moderate ringing artifacts, and the wind sound effect is kinda broken.)
 * Earthbound (Works pretty well.
 Audio sounds good.
 Lowest line of pixels looks odd (might not be a bug - this appears in a few games.
 Might just need to mask this line).)
 * Super Castlevania IV (Works pretty well.
 Audio sounds good.)
 * Mortal Kombat (looks and plays well now.
 Audio sounds mostly good.)
 * SimCity (visuals are fine.
 Audio is fine.)
 * Super Mario All-Stars (works pretty well. sound is pretty good too.)
-* Aladdin (intro works, title screen looks fine now, gameplay seems to work ok - occasional black frames. sound is pretty good now, but seems a bit off (extra sounds/intensity?).)
+* Aladdin (intro works, title screen looks fine now, gameplay seems to work ok - occasional black frames, and background layers scrolling by themselves. sound is pretty good now.)
 * Zombies Ate My Neighbors! (works pretty well.
-Audio is mostly fine but with some glitches.)
+Audio is mostly fine (sounds kinda odd but is actually accurate).)
 * Mega Man X (Intro works, and title screen looks ok.
 The bottom line is incorrect.
 Audio sounds pretty good but seems to cut out in intro)
 * Tetris & Dr. Mario (fixed anti-piracy screen (SRAM issue), now works great)
 * Super Ghouls 'n Ghosts (Intro and title seem fine, except for mode 7 in intro.
 Gameplay mostly appears fine but seems to flicker a bit, and the background looks a bit odd sometimes.
 Audio sounds mostly fine.)